-Which legislation governs advertising of medicinal products to healthcare professionals?
+7 Which legislation governs advertising of medicinal products to healthcare professionals?

-The primary legislation for the advertising of medicinal products is the General Health Law (HL), and its Regulations (HLR) concerning advertising.
-These norms are supplemented by guidelines published by the Mexican Healthcare Regulatory Agency (COFEPRIS).
+The primary legislation for the advertising of medicinal products is the General Health Law (HL), and its Regulations concerning advertising (HLR).
+These norms are supplemented by guidelines published by Mexican Healthcare Regulatory Agency (COFEPRIS).
+This agency is part of the Undersecretary for Prevention and Promotion of Health of the Ministry of Health and controls the advertising of medicinal products.